What’s a micro wedding, you ask? Great question!

 Even if you have already sent your save-the-dates, revising your guest list to a smaller group is much more socially acceptable now due to COVID-19.
 As a courtesy, mail a small “update” note to the guests who were not included in your revised guest list explaining the reasons behind your decision to host a micro wedding.
 The vast majority should understand that many weddings are becoming smaller affairs, and they may no longer be invited.
 It’s not a guarantee that feelings won’t be hurt, but the state of the pandemic should be able to take some of the heat.

 By hosting a micro wedding, you will have an intimate celebration with the opportunity to customize details, splurge on a special element, and elevate the guest experience.
-If you’ve been engaged for a while and just can’t wait any longer to get married, consider it the best alternative to postponing your wedding until 2021.
+If you’ve been engaged for a while and just can’t wait any longer to get married, consider it the best alternative to postponing your wedding.
 A wedding is a celebration of your love, and everyone deserves their moment to be celebrated!